salah-saleh/AuraSpeak/README.md

 # Voice-to-Text Agent

-This project is a modular voice-to-text agent that records audio from your microphone, sends it to OpenAI's Whisper API for transcription, and can:
+This project is a modular voice-to-text agent that records audio from your microphone, sends it to OpenAI's Whisper API and Google Speech-to-Text for transcription (benchmarked in parallel), and can:
 - Copy the result to your clipboard (polished, cleaned-up text)
 - Search the web using DuckDuckGo (with Gemini-inferred query and result length, direct answer extraction, and links only)
 - Read text aloud using Google Text-to-Speech (gTTS, with polished text)